DjAntaki/little-network-toolkit/README.md

 - Save that networkx graph to png
 - Can create a gif from a list of networkx graph

+## Documentation

+Documentation has been generated with sphinx.
+A compiled version of the documentation is included under the "doc/_build/" directory of the repository.

 ## Dependencies

 ### Programs

 #### Xvfb